akvo/akvo-flow-docs/docs/dashboard/surveys/1-survey-structure.rst

 **Survey folders**

 Surveys on the dashboard are kept in folders to help you stay organized.
 Folders can contain other folders, just as in a regular file system on a computer.
 This means you have a lot of freedom in organising your surveys.
-As you will see in Roles and Permissions [LINK NEEDED], you can assign users specific roles in specific folders, so you can also use the folder structure to organise who has access to what.
+As you will see in the users chapter (please refer to :doc:`../7-users` for more information), you can assign users specific roles in specific folders, so you can also use the folder structure to organise who has access to what.
 A folder can also contain a mix of folders and surveys.

 **Surveys**
 A survey is used to collect data on a particular type of subject.
 Different surveys collect data on different subjects.
 Surveys live in folders — you can have multiple surveys inside a single folder.

 **Forms**
 A survey can consists of one or more forms.
 A regular survey will only contain a single form.
-However, if you use monitoring (More information on how this works is available here: ../tutorials/monitoring), you can add additional forms to a survey, which capture different aspects about the subject of the survey.
+However, if you use monitoring (More information on how this works is available here: :doc:`./7-monitoring-features`), you can add additional forms to a survey, which capture different aspects about the subject of the survey.
 For example, if you survey water pumps, you could have a 'registration form' that captures the basic information for a water point, a 'water quality form', that captures water quality information about that point, and a 'functionality update form' that periodically captures the functionality.

 **Question Groups**
 Each form contains a series of questions and the questions are organized into question groups.
 Each group of questions appears in a separate tab on the device screen.